dwave-examples/qboost/README.md

 each class.

-Each run of the demo will randomly generate the data set and split it into training, validation, and test sets.
-The validation set is used to determine the best value of the regularization parameter using a simple parameter sweep.
+Each run of the demo will randomly generate the data set and split it into training and test sets.
 The results of the demo will print the indices of the informative features, the features that are selected by QBoost, and the accuracy of the resulting ensemble classifier on the test set.

 The values of the number of samples, number of features, and number of informative features can be controlled using command line arguments, as